-B. A candidate for each vacancy shall notice his or her interest in the vacant or expiring position by submitting a nominating petition to the nominating committee of the Board at least twelve (12) business days before the annual meeting.
-Each petition shall consist of the printed name, address, telephone number, and original and dated signature of not less than twenty-five (25) members from the candidate’s district, and shall be signed by the candidate asserting his or her qualification for the position.
+B. A candidate for each vacancy shall notice their interest in the vacant or expiring position by submitting a nominating petition to the Nominating committee of the Board at least thirty (30) business days before the annual meeting.
+Each petition shall consist of the printed name, address, telephone number, and original and dated signature of not less than twenty-five (25) members from the candidate’s district, and shall be signed by the candidate asserting their qualification for the position.

 D. A written profile of each nominee shall be required.